selivan/selivan.github.io/_posts/2018-07-07-limit-new-connections-frequency-with-iptables-recent.md

 iptables-restore /etc/iptables/rules.v4
 ```

+*Disclaimer:* Blocking brute-force attempts may not help much if weak passwords are used or if attackers use a large botnet.
+You should better use ssh keys, or if that is impossible use strong passwords.
 This is a simple solution, if you want something more advanced, you may use [fail2ban](https://www.fail2ban.org/).

-Since ssh client makes more than one attempt to establish TCP connection, you may noitice that actual ban period is a couple times more than 20 seconds.
+Since client software usually makes more than one attempt to establish TCP connection, you may noitice that actual ban period is a couple times more than 20 seconds.
 And let's see how it works.

 Chain `INPUT`: